 Assault by penetration – when a person penetrates another person’s vagina or anus with any part of the body other than a penis, or by using an object, without the person’s consent.

-Consent – In law, sexual consent is when we agree by choice to a sexual activity and have the freedom and capacity to make that choice.
+Consent – Sexual consent is when we agree by choice to a sexual activity and have the freedom and capacity to make that choice.
 This means a person cannot give consent if they are scared, threatened, very drunk or under the influence of drugs, or asleep.

 Consent may be given for one sexual activity but not for another.
 Consent may be withdrawn if a person changes their mind or wishes the activity to stop.